jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) make a determination that varies, cancels, restricts or extends in scope an earlier determination under this section:
   (b) issue a notice that cancels a determination made under this section:
   (c) correct a typographical or minor error without cancelling the determination and making a new determination, provided that the correction does not change the meaning of the determination.
+(7) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless they relate only to 1 or more named persons:
+  (a) a determination under subsection (1) or (6)﻿(a):
+  (b) a notice under subsection (6)﻿(b).

 ### 90AD Notification of determinations and notices
-(1) The Commissioner must publish a determination or notice made under section 90AC not later than 30 days after the date the determination or notice is made, in a publication chosen by the Commissioner.
-The determination or notice must be published in a form that is specified by regulations made under this Act.
-(2) A determination or notice is made under section 90AC when it is signed by the Commissioner.
+(1) If the Commissioner makes a determination or notice under section 90AC that is not secondary legislation,— (a) it comes into force when it is signed by the Commissioner; and (b) the Commissioner must give notice of it to the person to whom it applies as soon as is convenient.
+(2)
 (3) If a person has applied a determination under section 90AC, an assessment made in respect of the person must be in accordance with the determination.
 (4) Subsection (3) does not apply if—
-  (a) since the date of the determination, the legislation on which the determination was based has been repealed or amended to the detriment of the person relying on the determination; or
+  (a) since the determination came into force, the legislation on which the determination was based has been repealed or amended to the detriment of the person relying on the determination; or
   (b) there was a material misrepresentation or omission in the application for the determination, whether intentional or not.

 ### 90AE Four-year period in which determination not required to be applied
-A person who enters into a financial arrangement before the date of notification or publication of a determination, or notice, that is authorised by section 90AC(6)﻿(a) or (b) is not required to apply the determination to the financial arrangement, or treat the notice as affecting the financial arrangement, until the date that is 4 years after that date of notification or publication.
+A person who enters into a financial arrangement before a determination or notice under section 90AC(6) comes into force is not required to apply the determination to the financial arrangement, or treat the notice as affecting the financial arrangement, until the date that is 4 years after the determination or notice comes into force.

 ### 90AF Imputation arrangement to obtain tax advantage
 (1) If an arrangement to obtain a tax advantage arises as described in section GB 35 of the Income Tax Act 2007, the Commissioner may make any of the following determinations: